Model-free controlled variable selection via data splitting: Variable selection via FDR control

 \subsection{High-dimensional procedure}

 When the dimension $p$ is very large in practice, the above procedure does not work since the ordinary least square procedure cannot be directly implemented.
-Note that our data splitting procedure can be essentially extended to the version of regularization form.
-Inspired by the idea of SDA filter proposed by \citet{du2021false}, we then put forward the following selection procedure for high-dimensional data.
+Note that our data splitting procedure can be essentially extended to the version of the regularization form.
+Inspired by the idea of SDA filter proposed by \citet{du2021false}, we then develop the following selection procedure for high-dimensional data.

 To extract information from $\mathcal{D}_1$, we replace the least square solution in \eqref{OLS} with LASSO selector \citep{tibshirani1996regression} as follows